The Silver Lining (video game): Release

 "Episode 1: What is Decreed Must Be" was released on July 10, 2010 as a free download and served as a "re-introduction" to the world of King's Quest.
 The chapter focused on setting the stage for the following episodes.

 "Episode 2: Two Households" was released on September 18, 2010 as a free download.
 Marking a return to classic, Sierra-style adventure, Episode 2 sees King Graham investigate the mysterious curse upon his children as he searches for ingredients for an antidote.
 Taking into account criticism from the gaming community in response to Episode 1, Phoenix Online implemented numerous improvements to The Silver Lining for the release of Episode 2, including an option to toggle between shorter and longer narrations, improved pathfinding, a more realistic walking animation, the addition of a run/walk mode, and widescreen support.

 "Episode 3: My Only Love Sprung From My Only Hate" was released on February 18, 2011 as a free download.
 This chapter contains more puzzles than the last two episodes and features King Graham's continuing quest to free his children.
 As a return to the classic problem-solving of the older games, note-taking is recommended, as well as returning multiple times to certain areas to see what has changed.

 "Episode 4: Tis in My Memory Locked and You Yourself Shall Keep the Key of It" was released on November 6, 2011 as a free download.

 "Episode 5: A Thousand Times Goodnight": Development status unknown.
 No release date has been announced.

 Reception

 The first episode of The Silver Lining was met with both praise and disappointment often in the same review, with most criticizing the voice acting, the lack of puzzles, and the short length.
 The reaction to the quality of the graphics and music was more mixed in nature.
 Most said they would be giving the future episodes a try.
 MobyGames calculated an overall aggregate score of 68 based on eight reviews, while Metacritic was calculated an overall score of 66 based on five reviews.
 MobyGames gave the second episode an aggregate score of 73 based on six reviews, and the third episode a score of 67 based on five reviews.

-There is no score given on Metacritic for any but the first episode.
+PC PowerPlay provided a generally favorable review, finding the first three episodes enjoyable, and "polished and entertaining" overall, stating "the world is colourful, the characters are likeable and the puzzles are inconceivable; features all [King's Quest] fans will enjoy".